1712n/dn-institute/content/market-health/docs/time-of-trade.md

 ## How to Interpret

 Upon observing an unusually large count in a specific time slot, it is essential to carry out a more in-depth analysis on broader time windows.
-Determining whether this spike is an outlier or part of a consistent pattern can offer insights into potential bot activity and other market manipulation tactics.
+Determining whether this spike is an outlier or part of a consistent pattern can offer insights into potential bot activity and other sell-off tactics.

 ## Visuals

 Utilize graphs or heat maps to visualize the distribution of trades over time.
-A clear and sudden spike at a specific time slot, shown graphically, can easily highlight potential areas of concern.
+A clear and consistent spikes at a specific time slot, shown graphically, can easily highlight potential areas of concern.

 ## References and Further Reading